StantonManagement/ConstructionOpsStanton/MANUAL_PAYMENT_APP_TESTING_GUIDE.md

 ### Phase 12: Edge Cases

 #### No Line Items
-- [ ] Select contractor with no line items
+- [ ] Navigate to a contractor with no line items
-- [ ] Click "Create Payment App Manually"
+- [ ] Click "Create Payment App" button
 - [ ] Should show error: "No line items found"
 - [ ] Should not allow submission

-#### Multiple Contractors Selected
+#### Button Always Visible
-- [ ] Select 2 or more contractors
+- [ ] "Create Payment App" button should always be visible on contractor detail page
-- [ ] Verify "Create Payment App Manually" button is hidden
+- [ ] Both "Request Payment" and "Create Payment App" buttons should be available
-- [ ] Only "Send via SMS" button should be available
+- [ ] No dependencies on multiple selections (this is single contractor view)

 #### Modal Dismissal
 - [ ] Open modal